 Patients who claim to have suffered complications from the use of this medication have filed Xarelto lawsuits against Janssen Pharmaceuticals and Bayer Healthcare with the help of a Xarelto attorney.
 According to these lawsuits, the drug is defective and may be potentially fatal.
 Since there is no antidote to Xarelto, patients claim they have no medical recourse to counteract the adverse effects of the drug to prevent excessive and potentially life-threatening internal bleeding if necessary.

 Xarelto Side Effects

-Like other types of blood thinners, Xarelto can cause bleeding.
-However, antidotes have been developed for other types of blood thinners in case of uncontrolled bleeding.
-Xarelto has no such antidote.
-As a result, patients who experience serious bleeding while taking Xarelto are at risk for bleeding to death.
+Xarelto can cause bleeding much like any blood thinner.
+The difference is that Xarelto does not have an antidote in the case that uncontrolled bleeding occurs.
+Because of this, patients taking this drug are at a higher level of risk for bleeding to death.
 Although numerous patients take Xarelto and experience little or no side effects, many other patients allege severe, life-threatening side effects have occurred after taking Xarelto, including internal bleeding.
 According to the FDA, common Xarelto side effects may include: